openshift/cluster-logging-operator/docs/HACKING.md

 There are two types of test:

 * *Unit tests:* run in seconds, no cluster needed, verify internal behavior - behind the API.
 New code *should* be reasonably well covered by unit tests but we don't have a formal requirement.
-* *E2E tests:* run in minutes to hour(s), requires a cluster.
+* *E2E tests:* run in minutes to hour(s), require a cluster.
 There are several ways to run these:
    - *CI tests:* run automatically when you raise a PR in a controlled cluster environment.
 Can take hour(s) to get results.
    - *Deployed tests:* Build and deploy CLO image to your own cluster, allows you to run tests selectively.
    - *Local process:* requires a cluster with dependencies deployed (elasticsearch), but runs CLO as a *local process*.
 Faster and easier to debug.